sankarvinayak/Exam-Interview-experiences/IITB/Cminds interview.md

 Ok , The answer is it avoids local minima.
 -
-Have studied Probability
+Have you studied Probability
 -
 Yes sir

 What are Properties of PDF
 -
 It is the probability of a event with continous outcome.
 The probility of a value with infinate pricision is zero.
-The probability of range is given by the area under.
+The probability of range is given by the area under.The total area under will be 1 as probability is at max 1

 What are properties of CDF
 -
+It is the probability of value equal or less than x.
+That is integran minus infinity to x p(x).It is minimum value is 0 and maximum value is 1

+Is it increasing decreasing..
+-
+It is increasing,not strictly increaing but it is increasing

-Time complexity of multiplying matrix m1 with s1 nonzero elements and m2 with s2 non zero elements - sl*s2 sir
+Time complexity of multiplying matrix m1 with s1 nonzero elements and m2 with s2 non zero elements - s1*s2 sir

 Think more
 -